christphrd/hiring-engineers/answers.md

 It finally showed up on the Host Map page.
 I was looking at troubleshooting documentation to see why it was not displaying on the page.
 It must have just required some time.
 ![Host Map](img/1-host-map-page.png)

+* Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

+---